Pipeline

 Workflow

 A workflow is a configurable automated process used to execute one or more jobs.
-It is defined by a YAML file in the project, typically located under the .gitcode/workflows
+It is defined by a YAML file in the project, usually located in the .gitcode/workflows directory.
+A workflow can be triggered by specific events such as code push, pull request, or issue creation, or it can be manually triggered or scheduled to run.

 Events